Continuing Record and Updating

 Sites will need to be visited, once or twice, as this species may emerge in early Summer and even late Summer.
 L. Cullin

-get to September without plants being submerged we will happy but THIS REQUIRES MORE HELP… If Autumn comes and
+September without plants being submerged we will happy but THIS REQUIRES MORE HELP… If Autumn comes and

 flowering Spiranthes are flooded they won’t survive but may well re-emerge in the following Summer!